ibm-cloud-docs/storage-scale/data-transfer.md

 ## Overview
 {: #overview}

-It's hard to choose a tool to complete a task when there are many tools available on the market, It gets even more challenging when it comes to data transfers between cloud locations or on-premises to the cloud or running jobs with data residing in different locations.
+It is hard to choose a tool to complete a task when there are many tools available in the market, it gets even more challenging when it comes to data transfer between cloud locations or on-premises to the cloud or running jobs with data residing in different locations.

 There are several options available for data transfer in and out of the IBM cloud and how to run a job with data residing in different cloud locations.
-The Pros ndcons of each option are listed as well as  which tool is suitable for which job or use case.
+The pros and cons of each option are listed and also the tools suitable for job or use case.

-The options are classified into four categories.
+The options are classified into four categories:

 1. IBM Spectrum LSF Data Manager
 2. Spectrum Scale AFM